yuriyais/octra_pre_client/README.md

 # octra terminal client

-a terminal wallet reminiscent of dos-era tui interfaces — but built with modern asynchronous architecture
+a terminal wallet with modern asynchronous architecture

 ## what it does